Hemanth94780/FLYSMART/README.md

 # 🛫 FlySmart – Smart Flight Guide

-**FlySmart** is a full-featured **Flight Booking Management System** developed as a part of the Database Management Systems (CSBB 204) course.
-This project demonstrates the practical application of DBMS concepts through a dynamic, user-friendly flight reservation platform that caters to both passengers and administrators.
+**FlySmart** is a full-featured **Flight Booking Management System** designed to streamline air travel management for both passengers and administrators.
+It provides an intuitive interface for booking, managing, and monitoring flight journeys, all backed by a robust relational database system.

 ---

 ## 📌 Project Overview

-In the complex domain of air travel, **FlySmart** aims to simplify and optimize flight booking and management.
-It integrates critical functionalities such as real-time flight updates, ticket generation, payment processing, and admin dashboards — all built on a solid relational database foundation.
+In today’s fast-paced travel landscape, efficient and reliable flight booking systems are essential. **FlySmart** addresses common challenges such as fragmented booking data, poor user experience, and lack of real-time updates by delivering a unified platform with seamless functionality.

+From flight search and secure payments to e-ticket generation and admin controls, FlySmart ensures a smooth experience for end users and operators alike.
+The system is built to demonstrate real-world application of full-stack development principles with a focus on data integrity, usability, and extensibility.

 ---